 - 1. Each port State CPC shall ensure that its inspectors carry out the functions set forth in Annex 2 as a minimum standard. - 2.
-Each port State CPC shall, in carrying out inspections in its ports: - a) ensure that inspections are carried out by properly qualified inspectors authorized for that purpose, having regard in particular to Article 14; - b) ensure that, prior to an inspection, inspectors are required to present to the master of the vessel an appropriate document identifying the inspectors as such; - ensure that inspectors examine all relevant areas of the vessel, the fish on board, the nets and any other gear, equipment, and any document or record on board that is relevant to verifying compliance with IATTC Resolutions; - d) require the master of the vessel to give inspectors all necessary assistance and information, and to present relevant material and documents as may be required, or certified copies thereof; - e) in case of appropriate arrangements with the flag State of the vessel, invite the flag State to participate in the inspection; - f) make all possible efforts to avoid unduly delaying the vessel to minimize interference and inconvenience, including any unnecessary presence of inspectors on board, and to avoid action that would adversely affect the quality of the fish on board;

-- g) make all possible efforts to facilitate communication with the master or senior crew members of the vessel, including where possible and where needed that the inspector is accompanied by an interpreter; - h) ensure that inspections are conducted in a fair, transparent and non-discriminatory manner and would not constitute harassment of any vessel; and - i) not interfere with the master's ability, in conformity with international law, to communicate with the authorities of the flag State.
+Each port State CPC shall, in carrying out inspections in its ports: - a) ensure that inspections are carried out by properly qualified inspectors authorized for that purpose, having regard in particular to Article 17; - ensure that, prior to an inspection, inspectors are required to present to the master of the vessel an appropriate document identifying the inspectors as such; - c) ensure that inspectors examine all relevant areas of the vessel, the fish on board, the nets and any other gear, equipment, and any document or record on board that is relevant to verifying compliance with IATTC Resolutions; - d) require the master of the vessel to give inspectors all necessary assistance and information, and to present relevant material and documents as may be required, or certified copies thereof; - e) in case of appropriate arrangements with the flag State of the vessel, invite the flag State to participate in the inspection; - make all possible efforts to avoid unduly delaying the vessel to minimize interference and inconvenience, including any unnecessary presence of inspectors on board, and to avoid action that would adversely affect the quality of the fish on board; - g) make all possible efforts to facilitate communication with the master or senior crew members of the vessel, including where possible and where needed that the inspector is accompanied by an interpreter; - h) ensure that inspections are conducted in a fair, transparent and non-discriminatory manner and would not constitute harassment of any vessel; and - not interfere with the master's ability, in conformity with international law, to communicate with the authorities of the flag State. - 3.
+The port CPC may invite inspectors of other CPCs to accompany their own inspectors and observe the inspection of landings or transshipment operations of fishery resources caught by fishing vessels flying the flag of another CPC.